fahimsna/Student-Management-System/README.md

 ---

-# ▶️ Running the Frontend
+# ▶️ Running the Frontend Locally

 Open a second terminal.